typow21/typow21/README.md

-- 👋 Hi, I’m Tyler Powell
 - 🎯 My main focus right now is on back-end web development.
-- 👀 I’m interested in cutting edge of tech revolving around artificial intelligence and machine learning and it's impact on society.
-- 🌱 I’m currently learning SwiftUI, Angular, and Microservices using Java/Spring
+- 🌱 Currently learning SwiftUI, React, and Microservices using Java/Spring
-- 🤝 I’m looking to collaborate on any Django/Spring based backend project.
+- 🤝 Looking to collaborate on any Django/Spring based backend project.
 Would love to dive into any ML possible.
 - 📫 Email me: powellatyler@gmail.com or hit me up on LinkedIn: https://www.linkedin.com/in/typow